manorrock/assistant/README.md

 ## Downloads

-### Official Releases
+### Official Releases (Recommended)
-Download official releases from the [GitHub Releases page](https://github.com/manorrock/assistant/releases).
+The latest stable release is available from our [GitHub Releases page](https://github.com/manorrock/assistant/releases/latest).
+We recommend using these releases for production environments.

-### Development Builds (SNAPSHOT)
+### Development Builds
+> ⚠️ **Note:** Development (SNAPSHOT) builds are intended for testing and may be unstable.
+For regular use, please use the official releases.

 Latest development builds are available from our [SNAPSHOT release page](https://github.com/manorrock/assistant/releases/tag/SNAPSHOT).
-These builds contain the most recent features but may be less stable than official releases.

 ## Extensibility Options